 |Dec 28th||Analyze||Quarq DZero, PowerTap P1 Pedals, Kinetic SmartControl, Kinetic Fit App|

 You can click on any of the links above and also select to ‘Download Set’, which lets you download all of the original .FIT files from the various devices used to record the data.
-All of the data is shown using the DCR Analyzer.

 Power Meter Recommendations: